Morning After Pill

 The morning after pill is safe for most women to take, including women who cannot take the combined contraceptive pill.

-It is safe to take if you are already using contraceptives like the patch, ring, injection, or daily pill.
+It’s safe to take if you are already using contraceptives like the patch, ring, injection, or pill.
 However, you should speak to your doctor if you use any kind of hormonal contraception, as you may need to wait before taking your next dose.

-- have an allergy to any of the ingredients
+- have an allergy to any of its ingredients

 - have severe asthma